bolderflight/sbus/README.md

    * Byte[24]: SBUS footer

 Note that lost frame is indicated when a frame is lost between the transmitter and receiver.
 Failsafe activation typically requires that several frames are lost in a row and indicates that the receiver has moved into failsafe mode.
 Packets are sent approximately every 10 ms. FrSky receivers will output a range of 172 - 1811 with channels set to a range of -100% to +100%.
 Using extended limits of -150% to +150% outputs a range of 0 to 2047, which is the maximum range acheivable with 11 bits of data.

+Because SBUS is a digital bus format, it is an excellent means of receiving pilot commands from a transmitter and an SBUS capable receiver.
+If SBUS servos are used in the aircraft, SBUS is also an excellent means of sending actuator commands - servo commands can often be sent with lower latency and, by only using a single pin to command up to 16 servos, additional microcontroller pins are freed for other uses.

 ## Installation
 CMake is used to build this library, which is exported as a library target called *sbus*.
 The header is added as: